adityameharia/ravel/README.md

 ## Setup a Cluster

-The most simple configuration in the ravel system would be to have 2 cluster with 3 replicas each.
+Executing the following instructions will setup a sample Ravel instance.
+The most simple configuration of a Ravel instance would consist of 2 clusters with 3 replicas each.

+The key value pairs will be sharded across the two clusters and replicated thrice on each cluster.
+The admin will automatically decide which replica goes to which cluster.
+Adding and removing clusters from the system automatically relocates all the keys in that cluster to some other one.
+Deleting the last standing cluster deletes all the keys in the instance.

-1. Setup the admin server
+1. Setup the cluster admin server

 ```shell
 sudo ravel_cluster_admin --http="localhost:5000" --grpc="localhost:42000" --backupPath="~/ravel_admin"
 ```

 2. Setting up the cluster leaders

 ```shell